 In general terms, building a concrete patio is cheaper than building a wooden deck.
 But that’s not the whole story.
 When all is said and done, building a wooden deck may be the cheaper option, even if it is more expensive upfront.

-Let’s take a look at all the hidden costs of building and maintaining a patio or deck to see how this is possible.
+Let’s take a look at all the hidden costs of building and maintaining a wooden deck or concrete patio to see how this is possible.

 - For plain, no-frills design, the range is $3 to $5 per square foot.